top of page

 How is Fuzz Different from Overdrive and Distortion?

-While fuzz, overdrive, and distortion all alter the sound of an instrument by clipping its sound wave, they do so in distinct ways.
+While fuzz, overdrive, and distortion all change the sound of an instrument by clipping its sound wave, they do so in ways unique to one another.

 Overdrive simulates the natural distortion of an overdriven tube amp at high volumes, offering a smooth, warm tone.